ferebee/beachcomb/README.md

 macOS only.

 > **What are "carved files"?**
-> Tools like **PhotoRec** can recover files from a disk with a missing or damaged directory
+> Tools like **PhotoRec** can recover files from a disk with a missing or damaged directory.
-> structure.
-They scan the raw storage for
+> They scan the raw storage for
 > known data structures, such as JPEG headers.
-Usually, metadata such as filenames
+Usually, metadata such as filenames, folders
-> and creation dates is lost along with the directory structure. **beachcomb** will attempt
+> and creation dates is lost. **beachcomb** will attempt
 > to classify, validate, date, organize and name the recovered files.

 ## Features